10 Movies That Inspire Gratitude

 Rating: PG

-A classic family movie from the 40s, It’s a Wonderful Life has become a staple Christmas movie which makes perfect sense given its themes of gratitude.
-The film is about businessman George Bailey (James Stewart), who is going through a rough life patch.
+A classic family movie from the 40s, It’s a Wonderful Life has become an iconic Christmas movie where gratitude takes front and center.
+The film follows businessman George Bailey (James Stewart), who is going through an incredible hardship and ponders his worth to his family and friends.

-Bailey is quite a selfless character and has devoted himself to serving the people of Bedford Falls.
-However, when his uncle accidentally misplaced a considerable amount of money from his business, Bailey realizes that this could lead to him losing his company and even going to jail.
+Bailey is portrayed as a kind and selfless character, however, when his uncle accidentally misplaced a considerable amount of money from his business, Bailey realizes that this could lead to him losing his company and even going to jail.

 The film is an uplifting story of how one’s kindness dramatically affects the people around them.
 Bailey sees that his actions did make a positive change in the world and, as such, becomes thankful for his life and resolves to continue helping others.